cap-js/docs/guides/databases.md

 ### Auto-Wired Configuration  {.impl .node}

-The afore-mentioned packages use `cds-plugin` technique to automatically configure the primary database with `cds.env`.
-For example if you added sqlite and hana, this will effectively result in this auto-wired configuration:
+The afore-mentioned packages use the `cds-plugin` technique to automatically configure the primary database with `cds.env`.
+For example, if you added `sqlite` and `hana`, this will effectively result in this auto-wired configuration:

 ```json
 {"cds":{